Lukc/tartines-www/rules.md

 It is a reference that aims to bring structure to Tartines by guiding its members.
 It is meant to be used as well by outsiders needing to understand how Tartines works.

-The present document is still experimental and very much a work in progress, something that *may* be named a “beta” in the software industry.
-It is very likely to change in the next few weeks.
-Version updates have not started either, because the document has not been [approved](#votes).

 The [Council] *may* decide at any time to [vote](#votes) the [edition](#updates) of this document, updating its [version number](#version) as required.

 # Objectives

+Tartines is a guild whose members *must* help each other to achieve various objectives.
+Those objectives include non-exhaustively the following elements :

+  - fight inequalities ;
+  - spread Culture, Science and Technology ;
+  - contribute to building a better, more comfortable and safer world.

-Tartines’ objectives *must* be decided during a [Congress](#congress).
+Specific, short-term objectives for Tartines *must* be decided during a [Congress](#congress).
 They remain valid and *must not* be changed until the next Congress.

 # Membership